 Some of the best views were from the bridge near my house.
 The “scary” green steel deck bridge that some locals refuse to drive on, that vibrates whenever a car crosses it.
 (We can feel the vibration inside our house.
 It’s something you get used to, but visitors always notice.)

-Before approaching the bridge on foot, I had to be set with the right lens because there was no way I’d take the time to switch lenses on that narrow bridge with two-way traffic.
+Before approaching the bridge on foot, I had to be set with the right lens because I wasn’t about to take the time to switch lenses on that narrow bridge with nearly constant, two-way traffic.
 The right aperture was another variable to consider: How much to draw attention to certain areas or details?
 And which ones?
 How much to blur out?
 What would be best in this case?

 The lens of awareness extends far beyond the camera.
 My intention, both behind the camera lens and in general, is to find the right angle from which to view something so it becomes a precious opportunity to awaken: to experience, become, and express Love.
 It’s all about being in alignment.